Boarding Scholarships and Bursaries

 Applications for the Judy Roach Scholarship for Boarding are now closed.
 This scholarship will next become available for a boarding student entering Year 9 in 2025.

-Applications for Boarding scholarships (based on academic merit) for entry in January 2022, are now open.
-Apply by providing your details below.
+Applications for Boarding scholarships (based on academic merit) for entry in January 2022, are now closed.

 Boarding bursaries for entry in 2022 remain open.
 Contact us today for a January 2022 commencement.